choderalab/wetlab-protocols/MicroCal PEAQ-ITC Auto/MicroCal PEAQ-ITC Automated_SOP_20191022.md

 **Phase 1: Dialyze Protein**

 1. Order/Prepare the approrpiate ITC Assay buffer via Revo or by hand.
 Store at 4 ˚C until needed.
-2. Pre-wet Novagen D-Tube Dialyzer Midi (MWCO 3.5kDa) [CAT NO. 71506-3; Record LOT] with 800 µL of diH2O and let tube sit ~4 minutes.
+2. Pre-wet Novagen D-Tube Dialyzer Midi (MWCO 3.5kDa) [CAT NO. 71506-3; be sure to Record LOT] with 800 µL of diH2O and let tube sit ~4 minutes.
 3. While the D-Tube Dialyzer was sitting: Dissolve ~5 mg of Macromolecule Protein in 750 µµL of ITC Buffer.
 Make sure to dissolve the protein completely by slowly pipetting up and down several times, being careful to **not** create bubbles.
 4. After a few minutes, remove as much of the 800 µL diH2O as possible from the D-Tube Dialyzer.
 Then, add the 750 µL of suspended protein to the D-Tube Dialyzer.
 5. The screw cap was **CAREFULLY** placed on the D-Tube and **lightly tightened** .
 The D-Tube is then **carefully** pushed into a foam buoy float so that the foam sat underneath the lip of the tube and the entire dialysis window could still be seen).